Lee Kun-hee

 He was convicted twice, once in 1996 and subsequently in 2008, for corruption and tax evasion charges, but was pardoned on both instances.
 In 2014, Lee was named the world's 35th most powerful person and the most powerful Korean by Forbes's list of the world's most powerful people along with his son, Lee Jae-yong.

 Early life

 Lee Kun-hee was born on 9 January 1942 in Daegu, during the Japanese occupation of Korea.
-He was the third son of Lee Byung-chul, the founder of the Samsung group, which was set up as an exporter of fruit and dried fish.
-He went on to get a degree in economics from Waseda University, a private university in Japan.
-He studied for a masters program in business from the George Washington University in Washington, D.C., but did not get a degree.
+His father, Lee Byung-chul, founded the Samsung Group, initially as an exporter of fruit and dried fish.
+Lee Kun-hee studied economics at Waseda University in Tokyo, and was later educated at the George Washington University in the United States.

 Career

 First period at Samsung

-Lee joined the Samsung Group in 1966 with the Tongyang Broadcasting Company, and later went on to work for Samsung's construction and trading company.
+Lee joined the Tongyang Broadcasting Company (then an affiliate of the Samsung Group) in 1966, and later went on to work for Samsung's construction and trading company.